tmpreston/docs-2/docs/guides/routing.md

 Routes are how Saturn connect all the HTTP requests to the different actions.
 Think of route as the URL of the application.
 The site is yoursite.com but you may have an route for your about page such as yoursite.com/about.

 In Saturn, `Routers` contain all the routes of your application.
-Routers are composed of `scopes`.
-A scope is a list of routes.
-A website can have a scope that handles the different routes to your page like so:
+Router is a list of routes.
+A website can have a router that handles the different routes to your page like so:

     yoursite.com
         ├── "/"             -yoursite.com/